Jamalianpour/TelegramBotCsharp/README.md

 # TelegramBotCsharp
-you can control all of your telgram bot whit this app.
+you can control all of your telgram bot whit this project.